evergreen-ci/evergreen/docs/Hosts/Spawn-Hosts.md

 ### Unexpirable Host Sleep Schedules

-**Summary: Please set a sleep schedule [in the UI](https://spruce.mongodb.com/spawn/host) for your unexpirable host(s) before `<DATE>`.
+**Summary: Please set a sleep schedule for your unexpirable hosts by editing them [in the UI](https://spruce.mongodb.com/spawn/host) before `<DATE>`.
 In addition, please opt into the beta test to ensure that your sleep schedule is working the way you want.**

 For unexpirable hosts, Evergreen has introduced a new feature called a host sleep schedule, which allows you to control when you'd like your unexpirable host to be automatically turned on or off.
 A sleep schedule lets you choose recurring